MuhammadAsadJaved/Important-shells/README.md

 ## Convert .csv annotations to .txt(Darknet) annotations.

-This shell is used to convert annotations from .csv file to .txt.
+This program is used to convert annotations from .csv file to .txt.
 It can be used for:
 1) Read multiple .csv annotation files and create single .txt file.
 2) Read multiple .csv annotation files and create corresponding multiple .txt files.